-The Golden Belt Community Concert Association will present the Water Coolers, an award-winning musical comedy troupe, at 7:30 p.m.
-Tuesday, Oct.
-25, at the Great Bend Municipal Auditorium, Lakin and Stone.
+The Golden Belt Community Concert Association will present Carpe Diem String Quartet in its fourth concert of the 2011-12 season.
+The concert is set for 7:30 p.m.
+Saturday, Jan.
+14, at the Great Bend Municipal Auditorium, Lakin and Stone.

 ELLINWOOD – Kansas State Treasurer Ron Estes will address the community ambassador class of High School seniors at the Ellinwood High School and fifth and sixth graders at the Ellinwood Elementary School Tuesday.
 The treasurer will address the community ambassador class on the importance of credit card responsibility and the grade school students on the topics of saving and budgeting.

 People took advantage of this week's warmer weather by spending time at Great Bend's Brit Spaugh Zoo.